T3aHat/DeepTransSeries/docs/index.md

 ## Windows: [DeepLopenerOCR](https://github.com/T3aHat/DeepLopenerOCR)
 - Originally I implemented this app because I was dissatisfied with the fact that I couldn't use it in desktop apps even after acquiring DeepL API Pro.
     - Can be translated by using shortcuts such as Ctrl+C×2 as in the original application that is published by [deepl.com](https://deepl.com).
-- OCR function by Tesseract was implemented later.
+- Lately, OCR function by Tesseract was implemented.
     - Monitors the clipboard data and starts automatically when the data type becomes `image`.
     - By combining with Chrome extension, the window will appear on the front page when it fires even if it is minimized.